 Mona takes a long drag on her cigarette.
 She’s the first to arrive tonight, and nervously taps the steering wheel of her silver Opal Astra, watching, waiting.
 The low, menacing rumble of cars reaches us long before we see them.
 They’re on their way.

 We’re at a dusty piece of tarmac the size of a football pitch on the outskirts of Ramallah.
 Although everyone here still dreams of Jerusalem as the capital of any future Palestinian state, the city, for now at least, has become accepted as the West Bank’s commercial, political and cultural centre.

-And the city that surrounds us today is a far cry from the images of Israeli-Palestinian conflict that have plagued television screens for the past two decades.
+And the city that surrounds us today is a far cry from the images of Israeli-Palestinian conflict that have plagued television screens for the past two decades and more.
 On the streets where Israeli troops and Palestinian snipers were once a frequent sight – where bullets fell and people cowered in doorways – there are now new glass offices, restaurants, gyms and double-fronted villas springing up.

 But you don’t have to go far beyond urban boundaries to witness the physical restrictions that still encircle this occupied land.